 Water baptism is the outward expression of an inward decision to put your faith in Jesus —

 and the first biblical step after Salvation.
-If you are a follower of Jesus Christ, we encourage you to sign up to be water baptized and to invite your friends and family to celebrate with us.
+If you are a follower of Jesus Christ, we encourage you to take your next step in being water baptized.
+Make it a celebration by inviting friends and family to celebrate with you.

 We can’t wait to champion you, your story, and all that God has done in your life.

 1. Why water baptism?

 We want to follow the example set by Jesus.
 We see this in the books of Matthew, Mark and Luke.
 And its what He’s asked us to do as an outward and visible sign of an inward and invisible grace we have received from Him.

 2. It’s a demonstration of a changed life.

 In 2 Corinthians 5.17, the writer says, “If anyone is in Christ, they are a new creation; the old has passed away, and see, the new has come!”
 It symbolizes the burial of your old life and coming up as a new person, leaving the past behind and beginning a fresh start.